MichaelPyrdol/COSI-152A/README.md

 ## Known bugs
 -Repeat is functional but laggy\
--Notes will eat other notes when moved with arrow keys\
--Beat/measure marker lines are bugged at 1 row per beat\
+-Beat/measure marker lines are bugged at 1 row per beat
--Notes placed below other notes will glitch out